Serato DJ, Scratch Live and ITCH, collectively "Serato DJ software", have a History feature which contains a log of the music you have played.

 For each History Session the following information is sent: your Serato DJ software and version, Session name (if you have named it in your Serato DJ software), Session start and end times and duration, the date and time the Session was last edited in History, the time zone during the Session, and IDs representing the Session.

-For each Track in the selected History Sessions the following information is sent: IDs representing the session, time started and finished and duration and percentage played, which Virtual Deck the track was on, whether the track was played or not, whether the track is a Whitelabel track, the Whitelabel release and track IDs, the date and time the track was last edited in the History, and copies of certain ID3 tags as they are stored in the History: artist, track, album, genre, label, BPM, key, remixer, composer, year, rating, track number, bit and sample rate, file name and file size, track length.
+For each Track in the selected History Sessions the following information is sent: IDs representing the session, time started and finished and duration and percentage played, which Virtual Deck the track was on, whether the track was played or not, the date and time the track was last edited in the History, and copies of certain ID3 tags as they are stored in the History: artist, track, album, genre, label, BPM, key, remixer, composer, year, rating, track number, bit and sample rate, file name and file size, track length.

 Please note that we do not send any other ID3 tags not listed above, such as Comments or Grouping, and we do not send any other Serato DJ software Library Information not already mentioned such as the track Location (ie where the track lives on your computer hard drive).